iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 Technically speaking, the storage comprises two things:
 * A single file called `wallet.stronghold`, which contains `seed` and is secured by `stronghold` and encrypted at rest.
 The generated seed (mnemonic) serves as a cryptographic key from which all accounts and related addresses are generated.
-* Other data used by library that is stored under `db` sub-directory.
+* Other data used by library that is stored under the `db` sub-directory.
 The includes account information, generated addresses, fetched messages, etc.  This data is used to speed up some operations, such as account creation, address generation, etc.

 One of the key principles behind `stronghold` based storage is that no one can extract a seed from the storage.
-You deal with all accounts purely via an `AccountManager` instance and all complexities are hidden under the hood and are dealt with securely.
+You deal with all accounts purely via an `AccountManager` instance.
+All complexities are hidden under the hood and dealt with securely.

 If you also want to store a seed somewhere else, you can use the `AccountManager.generateMnemonic()` method.
 This method will generate a random seed, and it can be used before the actual account initialization.